Taiwan election: Candidates receive rock star treatment, steamed buns while campaigning

 Taiwan’s campaign events are traditionally loud and colourful, and they were no different this time.

-During Dr Ko’s walkabout at Taipei’s Nanmen Market on the morning of Dec 21, food stallholders rushed to greet the candidate with raucous cheers and claps.
+During Dr Ko’s walkabout at Taipei’s Nanmen Market on the morning of Dec 21, stallholders rushed to greet the candidate with raucous cheers and claps.

-The iconic traditional foods market had reopened in October after nearly four years of extensive renovations – a project which Dr Ko, 64, had overseen in his previous post as Taipei mayor.
+The iconic traditional foods market had reopened in October after nearly four years of extensive renovations – a project that Dr Ko, 64, had overseen in his previous post as Taipei mayor.

-Welcoming Dr Ko into the shiny new building, Mr Wang Chuan-kuo, chairman of the market’s association, declared: “Now we cannot refer to Nanmen as a market anymore because it’s become a tourist destination.”
+Welcoming Dr Ko into the shiny new building, Mr Wang Chuan-kuo, chairman of the market association, declared: “Now we cannot refer to Nanmen as a market any more because it has become a tourist destination.”

-The owner of a snacks stall wished Dr Ko luck by gifting him a basket of bao (steamed buns) and zong zi (glutinous rice dumplings) – a wordplay on the Mandarin term bao zhong, which means “guaranteed victory”.
+The owner of a stall selling snacks wished Dr Ko luck by presenting him with a basket of bao (steamed buns) and zong zi (glutinous rice dumplings) – a wordplay on the Mandarin term bao zhong, which means “guaranteed victory”.

 Later, Dr Ko entered a stall to try his hand at making song gao, or steamed rice sponge cakes.
 The steam instantly fogged up the candidate’s glasses, to which an onlooker remarked was “very cute”.

-Although Dr Ko is lagging behind in the polls, experts say the former surgeon remains a wild card politician and is a formidable third force to be reckoned with.
+Although Dr Ko is lagging behind in the opinion polls, experts say the former surgeon remains a wild card and is a formidable third force to be reckoned with.

 Known for speaking off the cuff, he is particularly popular among young voters who have grown weary of a political landscape long dominated by the two main parties, the DPP and the KMT.

-In a Dec 27 survey by Taiwanese broadcaster MNews, more than half, or 51 per cent, of those aged 20 to 24 said they supported Dr Ko, while 25.7 per cent said they were behind Mr Lai.
-Mr Hou received 10.2 per cent of support within voters of this age bracket.
+In a Dec 27 survey by Taiwanese broadcaster MNews, 51 per cent of those aged 20 to 24 said they supported Dr Ko, while 25.7 per cent said they were behind Mr Lai.
+Mr Hou received 10.2 per cent of support from voters in this age bracket.

-With only 3 per cent of the KMT’s members under the age of 40, observers say that there is a perception among the young that the party does not understand their needs.
+With only 3 per cent of the KMT members under the age of 40, observers say there is a perception among the young that the party does not understand their needs.

-It does not help that the KMT’s Mr Hou, 66, and his running-mate Jaw Shaw-kong, 73, are the oldest among the presidential election contenders.
+It does not help that the KMT’s Mr Hou, 66, and his running mate Jaw Shaw-kong, 73, are the oldest among the presidential election contenders.

 “For young people who have grown up with little ties to China, they fear that the KMT may not be able to stand up to an increasingly aggressive Beijing,” said Prof Ma.